Publications

 2014

 Schonberg, Mara A, Christine E Kistler, Larissa Nekhlyudov, Angela Fagerlin, Roger B Davis, Christina C Wee, Edward R Marcantonio, et al. (2014) 2014.
-“Evaluation of a Mammography Screening Decision Aid for Women Aged 75 and Older: Protocol for a Cluster-Randomized Controlled Trial”.
+“Evaluation of a Mammography Screening Decision Aid for Women Aged 75 and Older: Protocol for a Cluster-Randomized Controlled Trial.”.
 Journal of Clinical Trials 4: 191.

 PURPOSE: There is insufficient evidence to recommend mammography for women >75 years.
 Guidelines recommend that older women be informed of the uncertainty of benefit and potential for harm, especially for women with short life expectancy.
 However, few older women are informed of harms of screening and many with short life expectancy are screened.
 Therefore, we aim to test whether a mammography screening decision aid (DA) for women >75 years affects their use of mammography, particularly for women with <10 year life expectancy.